Khovanov homology from Floer cohomology: Cup bimodules

 \subsection{The Milnor fibre and the Hilbert scheme}

 Let $A_{2n-1}$ denote the Milnor fibre

 equipped with the restriction of the standard K\"ahler form from $\bC^3$.
-This is the total space of a Lefschetz fibration (from projection to the $z$-plane) with nodal fibres over $\{1,2,\ldots,2n\}$.
-The Hilbert scheme of two points $\Hilb^{[2]}(A_{2n-1})$ contains a distinguished divisor $D_{rel}$ which is the relative Hilbert scheme of the projection to the $z$-plane, i.e. subschemes whose projection to $\bC_z$ has length $< 2$, or equivalently, the relative second symmetric product of the fibration over $\bC_z$.
-Let $\scrY_n \subset \Hilb^{[n]}(A_{2n-1})$ denote the open subset of the Hilbert scheme given by removing the image of $\Hilb^{[n-2]}(A_{2n-1}) \times D_{rel}$ under the canonical map from $\Hilb^{[n-2]} \times \Hilb^{[2]} \rightarrow \Hilb^{[n]}$, i.e. the divisor of subschemes whose projection to $\bC_z$ has length $<n$.
+This is the total space of a Lefschetz fibration (from projection $\pi$ to the $z$-plane) with nodal fibres over $\{1,2,\ldots,2n\}$.
+The Hilbert scheme of $n$ points $\Hilb^{[n]}(A_{2n-1})$ contains a distinguished divisor $D_{rel}$ which is the ``relative Hilbert scheme" of the projection to the $z$-plane.
+(This is a minor abuse of notation, initiated in the prequel, which comes from the fact that when $n=2$, $D_{rel}$ is closely related to the relative second symmetric product of that projection.)
+More precisely, the inclusion $\bC[z] \subset \bC[x,y,z]$ yields an inclusion

+and hence an ideal $\mathcal{I} \subset \mathcal{O}$ yields an ideal $\mathcal{I} \cap R \subset R$, which we regard as the projection of the subscheme $\mathcal{O}/\mathcal{I}$ under projection $A_{2n-1} \to \bC_z$.
+The scheme $R/(I \cap R)$ has length at most $n$, and we define $D_{rel}$ to comprise the ideals $I$ for which it has length $<n$.
+When $n=2$, the relative Hilbert scheme is in fact smooth, being a desingularisation of the relative second symmetric product of the fibration over $\bC_z$.
+Note that there are subschemes supported on a single fibre which do \emph{not} lie in the relative Hilbert scheme: for instance, any length two subscheme supported at a smooth point of a fibre with infinitesimal tangent direction not tangent to the fibre.
+The definition of the relative Hilbert scheme, in our sense, extends naturally to fibred surfaces $Z \to B$ which are not globally affine: it is straightforward to define $D_{rel}^{n=2} \subset \Hilb^{[2]}(Z)$ by the interpretation as a desingularised relative symmetric product, and we can define the divisor $D_{rel}$ for larger $n$ to be the image of the natural map $D_{rel}^{n=2} \times \Hilb^{[n-2]}(Z) \to \Hilb^{[n]}(Z)$.

+Let $\scrY_n \subset \Hilb^{[n]}(A_{2n-1})$ denote the open subset of the Hilbert scheme given by removing the relative Hilbert scheme (as defined above).
 By Manolescu's work \cite{Manolescu}, this is holomorphically isomorphic to the Springer fibre appearing in \cite{SS} (see Section \ref{Sec:Flags}).
 We equip $\scrY_n$ with an exact K\"ahler form which is product-like (induced from the product form on $A_{2n-1}^n$) outside an arbitrarily small neighbourhood of the diagonal.